The Showdown (band)

-The Showdown is an American Christian metal band from Elizabethton, Tennessee.
-While the members of the band are Christian and the band is signed to a Christian record label, the band does not consider itself a Christian act, according to guitarist Josh Childers, while in an interview with Vocalist David Bunton, when asked about a Christian Metal band, answered without correcting the interviewer.
+The Showdown is an American heavy metal band from Elizabethton, Tennessee.
+While the members of the band are Christian and the band is signed to a Christian record label, the band does not consider itself a Christian act, according to guitarist Josh Childers, while in an interview with vocalist David Bunton, when asked about a Christian metal band, answered without correcting the interviewer.
 Lyrically, their writing tells of heroism, sojourns and battles of life, most of which is influenced by Biblical aspects.
 As of 2008, they are signed to Solid State Records.
-The band supposedly formed in 2004 as "The Showdown" but was originally called "2540" from 1999 to 2004.
+The band was originally called 2540 from 1999 to 2004.

 History

 A Chorus of Obliteration

 Prior to becoming The Showdown, the group was known as 2540, and played in a punk rock style.
 Over time, influences from metal fan Josh saw 2540 morph from punk to metal.
 This change in style prompted a change of the band's name to "The Showdown".
 In 2003, Daniel left the band to get married at which time Andrew Hall took the drumming position.
 With Andrew on board the fivesome headed to the studio and recorded their first full-length album A Chorus of Obliteration.
 This album, produced by Bruce Fitzhugh, lead singer of Living Sacrifice, was mainly a mix of Hardcore and Metal.